Meet the finalists

 MEET THE JUDGES

-Mokaedi has more than 25 years experience in strategy, marketing and distribution across the financial services and FMCG industries.
-As Executive Head of Brand & Marketing at Santam, he is encouraged by the way in which South Africans have responded to the challenge of addressing issues of safety as part of this campaign.
-This is an exciting opportunity for Santam to help turn some of these innovative ideas into reality and make our country safer.
+Mokaedi has more than twenty-five years’ experience in strategy, marketing and distribution across the financial services and FMCG industries.
+As Chief Marketing Officer at Santam, he is encouraged by the innovative responses of South Africans to the challenge of addressing issues of safety as part of this campaign.
+This is an exciting opportunity for Santam to help turn some of these innovative ideas into reality and make our country more safe.

-Santam’s Executive Head of Claims and Group Sourcing, Ebrahim Asmal, is an entrepreneur at heart and following stints in small business and industrial development companies, he worked and studied internationally as part of various leadership development programmes.
-After a long, successful stint in the oil industry, he joined Santam.
-He thinks this campaign will give Santam an opportunity to develop partnerships that will improve customer service and help with sustainability.
+Santam’s Executive Head Group Sourcing and Enterprise development, Ebrahim, is an entrepreneur at heart and following stints in small business and industrial development companies, he worked and studied internationally as part of various leadership development programmes.
+After a long and very successful stint in the Oil Industry, he joined Santam.
+He thinks this campaign will give Santam an opportunity to develop partnerships that will improve customer service and help with sustainability

 As the Director of Innovation and Technology at the Department of Trade and Industry, Nontombi’s responsibilities include developing policies and strategies as well as introducing incentives for technology development.
 She previously worked at the Department of Science and Technology as a Deputy Director of Emerging Research Areas.
 At the DST she drove programmes for policy stakeholder management.